mozaik-association/mozaik/docs/9Mandats-module.md

 # Mandates
-This module covers the various important points concerning the management of political mandates.

-The mandates module allows you to manage :
+The mandate module allows you to manage all the mandates related to your organisation.
+Different categories of mandates are possible:

 - The states mandates
 - The internal mandates
 - The external mandates

 These three types of mandates are managed in a similar way.
 Only the data changes.

-It will give you access to :
+Each gatery of mandate give you access to :

-- Selection comittee
+- The selection comittee
-- Statuts of the mandates
+- The statuts of the mandates
-- Invalidation of mandates
+- The invalidation of mandates
-- Renewal of mandates
+- The renewal of mandates

 ## Selection committee

 In order to select a person for a term of office, the first step is to create a selection committee.
-It is created with a name, a state assembly, the legislature for selection, an appointment assembly, an appointment date, a term of office category and a start and end date of the term.
+It is created with the information previously created in the Mozaik structure module (Legislature, designation assembly...).

-Once the selection committee is created, you can add a candidate to this committee by choosing the candidate and his position on the list.
+Once the selection committee is created, you can add a candidate to this committee by choosing the candidate on the new candidate form.

 !!!info